 Early Research Experience in E-Term

-The Early Research Experience in E Term (EREE) program offers a first research experience to interested undergraduate students who have not yet had an authentic research experience at the college level.
+The Early Research Experience in E Term (EREE) program offers an in-person, on-campus, full-time first research experience to interested undergraduate students who have not yet had an authentic research experience at the college level.
 The Office of Undergraduate Studies will provide current first and second-year students an initial immersive research experience with a WPI faculty mentor.
-The goal of this program is to create pathways to deep and meaningful research experiences in STEM fields for undergraduate students, especially those from traditionally underrepresented groups in STEM including underrepresented minorities, first-generation students, transfer students, and women.
+The goal of this program is to create pathways to deep and meaningful research experiences in STEM fields for undergraduate students.

 This research experience provides students with the following: